Labor Day 2024: Why Do We Celebrate Labor Day?

 The funny thing about Labor Day is that it’s the one day of the year no one expects to work!
 We celebrate work by not doing any.
 But it replicates our week.
 We labor, and then we rest.
 On Labor Day, we honor the value of labor by putting it out of our thoughts for an extra-long weekend.

 Work is an activity we esteem most when we’re not doing it.
 In a period of unemployment, for example, work seems like the grandest and most longed-for opportunity of all.
-Work is therefore a blessed endeavor.
-Whether it’s baking a casserole or doing laundry; serving customers or compiling a report; teaching a class or making a hospital bed: Our daily labors earn our daily bread and more.
+Work is, therefore, a blessed endeavor.
+Whether it’s baking a casserole or doing laundry, serving customers or compiling a report, teaching a class, or making a hospital bed: Our daily labors earn our daily bread and more.

 Who “Invented” Labor Day?

 Peter J. McGuire is often credited with coming up with the idea of Labor Day, although recent research has shown that Matthew Maguire may have been the originator.
-Peter McGuire was a labor union leader who, in 1882, proposed a celebration honoring the American worker.
+McGuire was a labor union leader who, in 1882, proposed a celebration honoring the American worker.
 He was the general secretary of the United Brotherhood of Carpenters and Joiners of America and a co-founder of the American Federation of Labor.
 The date chosen was simply “convenient.”
-Peter McGuire suggested that this date would nicely fall “nearly midway between the Fourth of July and Thanksgiving.”
+McGuire suggested that this date would nicely fall “nearly midway between the Fourth of July and Thanksgiving.”

-Recent research indicates that Matthew Maguire, later the secretary of Local 344 of the International Association of Machinists in Paterson, N.J., proposed the holiday in 1882, while serving as secretary of the Central Labor Union in New York.
+Recent research indicates that Maguire, later the secretary of Local 344 of the International Association of Machinists in Paterson, N.J., proposed the holiday in 1882 while serving as secretary of the Central Labor Union in New York.
 What we do know is that the Central Labor Union adopted a Labor Day proposal and made it happen!

 Which President Started Labor Day?